sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 You can share, reuse, and maintain this handler just like you would code: [save it to a file][6] and start building a [monitoring as code repository][7].

 {{% notice protip %}}
-**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data).
+**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
 {{% /notice %}}

 ## Assign the InfluxDB handler to a check

-With the `influx-db` handler created, you can assign it to a check for check output metric extraction.
+With the `influxdb-handler` resource created, you can assign it to a check for check output metric extraction.
-For example, if you followed [Collect service metrics with Sensu checks][10], you created the check named `collect-metrics`.
+For example, if you followed [Collect Prometheus metrics with Sensu][10], you [created the `prometheus_metrics` check][14].
-You can update the check's output metric format and output metric handlers to extract the metrics with your `influx-db` handler.
+The `prometheus_metrics` check already uses the `influxdb_line` output metric format, but you will need to update the output metric handlers to extract the metrics with the `influxdb-handler`.

-To update the output metric format, run:

-{{< code shell >}}
-sensuctl check set-output-metric-format collect-metrics influxdb_line
-{{< /code >}}

 To update the output metric handlers, run:

 {{< code shell >}}
-sensuctl check set-output-metric-handlers collect-metrics influx-db
+sensuctl check set-output-metric-handlers prometheus_metrics influxdb-handler
 {{< /code >}}

 You should receive a confirmation message: